 A: Yes.
 An unranked firm or IP practitioner can advertise in Managing IP magazine, IP STARS Handbooks or on this website provided they do not say or claim that they are ranked by us.
 For more information, please contact our advertising/business development team (see contacts here).

-Q3: Can you make changes to your rankings or any other information you have published?
+Q3: Can you make changes to the rankings after they have been published?

-A: It depends.
+A: It depends on the issue.
 The firm rankings and IP stars lists published for the year's edition are final and cannot be changed until the next edition.
 However, we can update the names on our website.

 Please note that we reserve the right to remove a firm or individual from our website if subsequent verifiable information suggests that the firm or individual should no longer be ranked by us; for example, we can remove an individual or a firm due to serious professional misconduct.